 “How we spend our days is, of course, how we spend our lives.” ― Annie Dillard

-Turning fifty made me pause and pay attention to how I spend my time.
-We all tend to mark our lives with achievements and passages, but in reality most of our days fill the spaces between the big events.
-As a way to stay in the present, where life is actually lived, I chronicle the quirks, small moments, and flairs of brilliance that can get lost in the daily routine.
+Turning fifty made me pause and pay attention to the passage of time.
+My blog helps me stay in the present, where life is lived.
+I chronicle the quirks, small moments, and flares of brilliance that often get overlooked in the daily routine.

 “Each day has a story that deserves to be told, because we are made of stories.
 I mean, scientists say that human beings are made of atoms, but a little bird told me that we are also made of stories.
 We are the sum of our efforts to change who we are.
 Identity is no museum piece sitting stock-still in a display case, but rather the endlessly astonishing synthesis of the contradictions of everyday life.”
 Eduardo Galeano